Eagle Owl

 Image by Erik Karits from Pixabay

-In contrast, humans have symmetrical ears with only one opening per ear that points forward and to each side, limiting our ability to detect sounds coming from behind us.
+In contrast, humans have symmetrical ears with one opening per ear, limiting our ability to detect sounds coming from behind us.
+Owls, with their unique ear structure, are able to precisely pinpoint the direction of sounds, making them highly effective hunters during the night.

 An owl peeking out of a hole in a tree.